Stealing the Initiative: How State Government Responds to Direct Democracy

 ©2001 |Pearson | Out of print

-Elisabeth R. Gerber, all of University of California, San Diego
+Elisabeth R. Gerber, University of California, San Diego

 Arthur Lupia, California Institute of Technology